syncfusion-content/xamarin-docs/Xamarin/Chips/DataTemplateSelector.md

 {% endtabs %}

-### Create a data template selector
+### Create a DataTemplateSelector

-Create a custom class by inheriting [`DataTemplateSelector`](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.datatemplateselector?view=xamarin-forms), and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
-At runtime, the SfChipGroup invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.
+Create a custom class by inheriting from the [`DataTemplateSelector`](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.datatemplateselector?view=xamarin-forms), and override the `OnSelectTemplate` method to return the `DataTemplate` for a given item.
+At runtime, the SfChipGroup invokes the `OnSelectTemplate` method for each item and passes the data object as a parameter.

 {% tabs %}
 {% highlight c# %}